 We tracked our kraut throughout the fermentation process.
 By checking the progress of microbial stages using microscopy, we have provided you with this handy timeline!
 If you follow our recipe and directions, your timeline of sauerkraut fermentation should approximately match ours!

 24 – 48 hours: All contents in the jar should be submerged beneath the brine.
-At this time there are still Gram negative bacteria and opportunistic pathogens present.
-These microorganisms utilize oxygen, and they will use up all the oxygen in the liquid.
+At this time, Gram-negative bacteria and opportunistic pathogens are present, and these microorganisms utilize oxygen and will use up all the oxygen in the liquid.

-48 hours – 10 days: After 48 hours you should start to see lots of bubbles being produced.
-This is when the ferment enters stage two of vegetable fermentation.
-Leuconostoc bacteria begin to thrive and all Gram negative organisms die off.
+48 hours – 10 days: After 48 hours, you should see lots of bubbles produced.
+This is when the ferment enters stage two of vegetable fermentation, Leuconostoc bacteria begin to thrive, and all Gram negative organisms die off.

-10-14 days: The bubbles in the brine will decrease, as the ferment leaves stage two and enters stage three.
+10-14 days: The bubbles in the brine will decrease as the ferment leaves stage two and enters stage three.
 The ferment will become cloudy, the color will change, and a pleasant sour smell will develop.
-Lactobacillus species begin to thrive in this time period.
+Lactobacillus species begin to thrive in this period.

-14 – 21 days: Lactobacillus make up majority or all of the microbial population.
+14 – 21 days: Lactobacillus comprise most or all of the microbial population.
 Leuconostoc bacteria die-off.
 Lactobacillus spp. produce copious amounts of lactic acid and make the fermented cabbage smell even more pleasantly sour.
 This is the time in which the vegetable mixture becomes preserved.

-What Temperature Should I Keep My Fermented Sauerkraut At?
+What Temperature Should I Keep My Red Cabbage Sauerkraut At?

 Keep your fermenting cabbage at a temperature between 70-80 degrees F. Keep out of direct sunlight

-After 3-4 weeks minimum, remove the fermentation weight and smell and taste test.
-Your fermented cabbage should smell pleasantly sour.
-It should taste tart, lightly salty and cabbagey.
+After 3-4 weeks, remove the fermentation weight, smell, and taste test.
+Your fermented cabbage should smell pleasantly sour and taste tart, lightly salty, and cabbagey.

 After fermenting for 3-4 weeks, remove the weight and place a regular mason jar lid on the jar and refrigerate.
-Consume within 6 months for full probiotic benefits.
+Consume within six months for full probiotic benefits.

 During the first few days of fermentation: carbon dioxide and bubbles will be produced.
-Sometimes jars will become very full with liquid, and this liquid can seep out.
+Sometimes jars will become full of liquid, which can seep out.

-- Remove the lid and tamper everything back down using a gloved hand, tamper or spoon.
-Make sure everything, including the weight, is still submerged below the brine.
+- Remove the lid and tamper everything back down using a gloved hand, tamper, or spoon.
+Ensure everything, including the weight, is submerged below the brine.
 Rinse off the lid if it is dirty.

 Always Trust your sense of smell: Fermented cabbage should smell pleasantly sour and like strong cabbage.
 Never eat anything that smells repulsive or yeasty.

-Never eat anything that had mold growing on it: By following directions you should not encounter this problem.
+Never eat anything with mold growing on it: You should not encounter this problem by following directions.

 Taste test at three weeks: If you prefer the sauerkraut to be more tart and sour, let it ferment for four weeks.Print